quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC carries TLS handshake data in CRYPTO frames, each of which consists of a contiguous block of handshake data identified by an offset and length.
-Those frames are packaged into QUIC packets and encrypted under the current TLS encryption level.
+Those frames are packaged into QUIC packets and encrypted under the current encryption level.
 As with TLS over TCP, once TLS handshake data has been delivered to QUIC, it is QUIC's responsibility to deliver it reliably.
 Each chunk of data that is produced by TLS is associated with the set of keys that